collarmc/collar/README.md

 ## Using in Forge

-We need to shadow the client dependency in your Jar and relocate the `team.catgirl.collar.coordshare` package in order to avoid conflicts with other mods.
+We need to shadow the client dependency in your Jar and relocate the `team.catgirl.collar` package in order to avoid conflicts with other mods.

 ```